accettullihuber/SpinorHelicity4D/README.md

 In order to use the package either clone the repository and add the path to repository on your local machine to the Mathematica init.m file in the Kernels folder (add AppendTo[$Path,"local/directory/path/here"] to the init file, for location of init file and further details see documentation here https://reference.wolfram.com/language/ref/file/init.m.html), or paste the content of the cloned folder to your Mathematica Applications folder (for location of this folder see here https://reference.wolfram.com/language/tutorial/WolframSystemFileOrganization.html).

+To load package use <<SpinorHelicity4D, functions in the subpackages are then automatically loaded.

 Once the package is loaded, information on single functions can be obtained as usual through ?FunctionName, a more complete documentation is on the way...